Your stay at the hospital or birthing centre is a unique opportunity to get used to your baby and learn to take care of her. Make the most of it!

-If you plan on driving home, a car seat is mandatory for your baby’s safety from the moment you leave the hospital or birthing centre.
-You will find all the information you need to know on page Travelling safe: Car seats.
+If you plan on driving home, a car seat is mandatory for your baby from the moment you leave the hospital or birthing centre (see Travelling safe: Car seats).

 Photo: Dominique Belley

-Hospital stays generally last 2 days after vaginal delivery and 3 to 4 days after a caesarean section.
+Hospital stays generally last 24 to 36 hours after vaginal delivery and 36 to 48 hours after a caesarean section.
 At birthing centres, the stay is usually about 24 hours.
 The length of your stay may vary depending on you and your baby’s health.

-Most hospitals are encouraging parents to room-in with their newborn.
-This gives them more time to get to know their baby and begin taking care of him, with a nurse nearby if they need help or advice.
+Most hospitals encourage parents to room-in with their newborn.
+This gives them more time to get to know their baby and get accustomed to taking care of her, with a nurse nearby if they need help or advice.

 During your stay you must also complete the paperwork required when there is a birth.

-During your stay at the hospital or birthing centre, the nurses, doctors, or midwives will provide care to your baby to make sure she is thriving and to prevent or screen for health problems.
+During your stay at the hospital or birthing centre, the nurses, doctors, or midwives will provide care to your baby to ensure her well-being and to prevent or screen for health problems.

 If you have concerns or questions about the care provided to your newborn, feel free to talk to these health professionals.

-In the hours following delivery, the staff will recommend giving your newborn a vitamin K shot to prevent bleeding.
+In the hours following delivery, the care team will suggest giving your newborn a vitamin K shot to prevent bleeding.
 Newborn bleeding is rare but can be severe and even fatal.

-An antibiotic ointment will be applied to your baby’s eyes to prevent serious infections that can cause blindness.
+They will also suggest that an antibiotic ointment be applied to your baby’s eyes to prevent certain serious infections.

-During your stay at the hospital or birthing centre, a health professional will also give your newborn a thorough physical examination to make sure he is healthy and identify any potential issues.
+During your stay at the hospital or birthing centre, a health professional will also give your newborn a thorough physical examination to make sure she is healthy and identify any potential issues.

-For most children, the screening results will be normal.
-The parents will not be contacted.
+For most children, the screening results will be normal and the parents will not be contacted.
 No news is good news!

-If the screening results are abnormal, you will be contacted and directed to a specialized centre for additional tests.
-If these analyses confirm a diagnosis, you will be offered appropriate monitoring and treatment.
+If the screening results are abnormal, you will be contacted and referred to a specialized centre for additional tests.
+If these analyses confirm a diagnosis, you will be offered appropriate monitoring and treatment for your child.

-For more information on screening, go to : www.quebec.ca/en/health/advice-and-prevention/screening-and-carrier-testing-offer/depistage-sanguin-et-urinaire-chez-les-nouveau-nes and www.chudequebec.ca/patient/maladies,-soins-et-services/m-informer-sur-les-soins-et-services/programme-quebecois-de-depistage-neonatal-sanguin.aspx (French only).
+For more information on screening, visit the following websites: quebec.ca/sante/conseils-et-prevention/depistage-et-offre-de-tests-de-porteur/depistage-sanguin-et-urinaire-chez-les-nouveau-nes/ and chudequebec.ca/patient/maladies,-soins-et-services/m-informer-sur-les-soins-et-services/programme-quebecois-de-depistage-neonatal-sanguin.aspx (French only).